 • Feeling easily fatigued

-• Having pain that can include headaches, muscles aches, or stomach aches
+• Having pain that can include headaches, muscle aches, or stomach aches

 Symptoms can vary in severity.
 It is important to see a licensed professional if you are concerned about yourself or a loved one.